NOAA-PMEL/PyFerret/README.md

 users group) can be found at [http://ferret.pmel.noaa.gov/Ferret/email-users-group](http://ferret.pmel.noaa.gov/Ferret/email-users-group)

-## If you build PyFerret from these source files, please note:
-The `site_specific.mk` and `external_functions/ef_utilites/site_specific.mk`
-files in the repository have been renamed with a `.in` appended to the name.
-You must copy these files with the `.in` extensions to create files with the `site_specific.mk` name and edit the contents to configure these for your system.
-The `site_specific.mk` files will be ignored by git (the name was added to `.gitignore`) so your customized configuration files will not be added to your repository if you have cloned this repository.

-#### The `site_specific.mk.in` configuration template file changed April, 2018.

-Library directories are now specified instead of installation directories, with the makefile environment names changing from `..._DIR` to `..._LIBDIR`.
-The `include` directories, if needed, are assumed to be sibling directories to these library directories.
-You may wish to create a new `site_specific.mk` configuration file from this updated configuration template file.

 ## Jupyter / iPython notebook

 The latest ferretmagic module from Patrick Brockmann for using PyFerret